-- 16 or older and receiving financial assistance under the Veterans’ Children Education Scheme (VCES) or the Military Rehabilitation and Compensation Act Education and Training Scheme (MRCAETS) from the Department of Veterans’ Affairs
+- is 16 or older and receiving financial assistance under the Veterans’ Children Education Scheme (VCES) or the Military Rehabilitation and Compensation Act Education and Training Scheme (MRCAETS) from the Department of Veterans’ Affairs

-- eligible to claim Medicare benefits
+- is eligible to claim Medicare benefits

-The Preventative Family Dental Care Check Must Consist of an Oral Examination:
+The Preventative Family Dental Care Check Must Consist of an Oral Examination

-- take radiographs (X-rays)
+- radiographs (X-rays)

-- provide scale and clean
+- scale and clean

-- provide fluoride treatment
+- fluoride treatment

-- give you oral hygiene instructions
+- oral hygiene instructions

-- provide dietary advice
+- dietary advice